Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Most early warning systems are excellent at predicting the arrival of a law but fail to signal the arrival of a price war.
 This article introduces a methodology for capturing “incremental change” signals, ensuring that tactical surprises do not derail long-term strategic objectives.
-Link to the Article
+Access the complete international paper on Situational Early Warning Systems.

 Quantitative ROI in Market Intelligence and Strategic Foresight: A Practical Case Study (original language: Spanish)

 For the CFO, the value of intelligence must be measurable.
-This entry provides a quantitative framework for assessing the impact of competitive intelligence projects, ensuring that strategic foresight is viewed as a value-center rather than a cost-center.
-Link to the Article
+This entry provides a quantitative framework for assessing the impact of competitive intelligence projects, ensuring that strategic foresight is viewed as a value center rather than a cost center.
+Read the full case study on Determining the Quantitative ROI in Market Intelligence.

 Adapting global mandates to the realities of Latin American and Iberian markets.